 00078 - Service Charge for Hearing Aid $1500+ Manufacturer’s Lowest List Price

-The hearing aid dispenser must schedule an appointment with the customer to return for Post-Fitting no later than 14 days after the date the customer received the hearing aids.
-If the customer does not attend an appointment with the dispenser within 14 days of receiving the hearing aids, the dispenser must contact the VR staff to notify them the customer has not returned for the post-fitting appointment.
-If the customer does not keep the post fitting appointment, VR staff contacts the customer before the 30-day trial period ends to verify the customer has received and is satisfied with the hearing aids.
-When the hearing aids are returned within the 30-day trial period, the original service charge will cover any services for the replacement hearing aids.
+The hearing aid dispenser must complete the Initial Fitting Acknowledgements on the VR3105E and submit the report to TWC-VR immediately upon receipt of the customer’s signature indicating receipt of the hearing aids.
+The hearing aid dispenser must schedule an appointment with the customer to return for post-fitting no later than 14 days after the date that the customer received the hearing aids.
+If the customer does not attend an appointment with the dispenser within 14 days of receiving the hearing aids, the dispenser must notify VR staff that the customer has not returned for the post-fitting appointment.
+If the customer does not keep the post-fitting appointment, VR staff contacts the customer before the 30-day trial period ends to verify that the customer has received and is satisfied with the hearing aids.
+When the hearing aids are returned within the 30-day trial period, the original service charge covers any services for the replacement hearing aids.

 Earmolds and Canal Impressions